SIGN ON BONUS!!

 To provide general support for human resource related operations for the facility.
 Communicates and provides guidance on human resource services, initiatives and programs to personnel.
 Manages daily activities related to human resources, including authoring, implementation and compliance to human resource policies, programs and practices.
 Develops, maintains and monitors risk management programs for the hospital.
 Reviews all policies of the hospital, assessing the need for additional policies and keeping existing policies current.
 Supports and consults with department managers as appropriate.
 Completes and implements marketing and PR programs with the approval of the CEO.
 Works collaboratively with the management team to oversee strategic initiatives.
 Assists with Quality Program, Credentialing requirements, and maintains employee & medical staff files and med staff services including reappointment process.
+Remote working options available for qualified candidate.

 - Provides advice and guidance to facility personnel regarding personnel policies and procedures